loda-lang/loda-programs/programs/README.md

 * [A052153](oeis/A052153.asm): Rhombi (in 3 different orientations) in a rhombus with 60-degree acute angles.
 * [A052380](oeis/A052380.asm): a(n) = D is the smallest distance (D) between 2 non-overlapping prime twins differing by d=2n; these twins are [p,p+d] or [p+D,p+D+d] and p > 3.
 * [A052421](oeis/A052421.asm): Numbers without 8 as a digit.
+* [A052515](oeis/A052515.asm): Number of ordered pairs of complementary subsets of an n-set with both subsets of cardinality at least 2.
 * [A052548](oeis/A052548.asm): a(n) = 2^n + 2.
 * [A052549](oeis/A052549.asm): a(0)=1; a(n) = 5*2^(n-1) - 1, n>0.
 * [A052551](oeis/A052551.asm): Expansion of 1/((1-x)*(1-2*x^2)).